Home|About|Contact|Guest|Links

 This is a follow-up to my previous entry about Panna Cotta.
 Panna Cotta is a cooked cream.
 I spelled it wrong in my previous entry.
 Hahaha… The Italian words “Panna” means “cream” and “Cotta” means “cooked”.
-I’m again craving for Panna Cotta.
+I am again craving for Panna Cotta.

 Panna Cotta is a classic Italian dessert.
 You heat the cream with milk, mixed it with sugar and I think also with vanilla and gelatin.
-I really don’t know how it’s being done.
+I really don’t know how it is being done.

-Some say that it’s a custard, but not really, probably just sort of a custard.
-For one thing, you don’t cook Panna Cotta with egg.
+Some say that it is a custard, but not really, probably just sort of a custard.
+For one thing, you do not cook Panna Cotta with egg.
 Afterwards garnish it with berries, in this case, with strawberries.

 Ok, for the benefit of others out there who would like to taste it, I tried to find the recipe for you.